boubacardabo/projet_ia_telecom/resources/index.md

 - [Course Name 1](link_to_course_1) - Description of the course content and relevance to the project.
 - [Course Name 2](link_to_course_2) - Description of the course content and relevance to the project.
 - ...

+## Models
+- [Llama-2-13b](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) - Link to download LLama 2 model and additional infos about the model and use cases.
+- [Falcon-40b](https://huggingface.co/TheBloke/falcon-40b-instruct-GPTQ) - Link to download falcon 40b and infos how to use it.
+- [Mistral-7b](https://huggingface.co/TheBloke/Mistral-7B-v0.1-GGUF) - Link to download mistral 7b.
+- [https://www.youtube.com/watch?v=6iHVJyX2e50] - You can follow the first two chapters of the video to see how to deploy the models within your code.

 ## Tools and Libraries
 - [Tool/Library Name 1](link_to_tool_1) - Description of the tool/library and its application in the project.